A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 Youre just a pussy as n- STAHP!
 *verse about not caring about what people think*

+Keep banging in lucifer’s den
+I aint morales and u aint gwen
+But the miles uve put between us
+Yea we’re dead more o less

 Dont you see it, hooligan but for you nth but obedient Murderer but in your arms am a lover